CommonAccord/Site-Org/Doc/HumanDynamics/DataSharing/Form_T01_V02.md

 5.Ti=Non-Disclosure of Source

-5.sec={P1.Handle} shall not identify {P2.Handle} as the provider of the {Confidential_Data} in any publication or public presentation of research in which {Confidential_Data} is used (each a “Publication”) without obtaining {P2.Handle}’s prior written consent.
+5.sec={P1.Handle} shall not identify {P2.Handle} as the provider of the {Confidential_Data} in any publication or public presentation of research in which {Confidential_Data} is used (each a "Publication") without obtaining {P2.Handle}'s prior written consent.

 6.Ti=Required Disclosure